philips-software/cogito/Readme.md

 channel.send('a message')
 ```

 Receiving messages.
-The `receive` method returns a promise:
+The `receive` method returns a promise.
+It resolves to
+`null` when no message is waiting.

 ```javascript
 const receivedMessage = await channel.receive()